-We all love our in between snacks during meals and Mandazi is a great one.
+If you love to have snacks during meals, Mandazi is a great one.
 Similar to doughnuts but with more spice and no frost, it’s one of those bites you can get away with this Christmas without caring much about the calories (that is if you decide not to go with the chocolate dips).
-Native to the Swahili tribe of East Africa, this is a great on the goal dish to make.
+Native to the Swahili tribe of East Africa, this is a great on-the-goal dish to make to try this Christmas.

 7. Sosatie, South Africa

-Because we are Africans and because we love meat!
+If you love meat, you should try Sosaties.
 Sosaties are simply meat cooked on skewers.
 The meat is usually marinated for a whole day to get in all the flavour.
 Can be used as a snack or as part of your main meal.
-Anyway you do it works best for your taste buds.
+Whichever options you choose, Sosaties will treat your taste buds to a nice time.

 8. Chin Chin, West Africa

-We are all about snacks during the Yuletide season.
-It is the period we think not too much about the pounds added and we add to our plates whatever is on the Christmas table.
+Snacks come in handy during the Yuletide season, because during the yuletide, nobody thinks too much about the pounds we add, we just add to our plates whatever is on the Christmas table.
 Chin chin is a Nigerian favourite.
-It is what you serve guests pre the main deal or just comfort eating while watching T.V.
+It is what you serve guests pre the main deal, or just eat leisurely while watching the T.V.
 This is a must have this Christmas.

 9. Sorrel Drink, Everywhere

 What’s a party without drinks?
-Most of our African drinks are usually fruit based but once in awhile we can go for something different – like Sorrel, which are hibiscus leaves and when boiled produce a wonderful, soothing drink.
+Most of our African drinks are usually fruit-based but once in a while, we do go for something different – like Sorrel, which is made from hibiscus leaves.
+The leaves, when boiled, produce this wonderful, soothing drink.